-The applicant must also describe how their proposed public information and disclosure program, meets the requirements in REGDOC-3.2.1, Public Information and Disclosure [12].
+The applicant must also describe how their proposed public information and disclosure program meets the requirements in REGDOC-3.2.1, Public Information and Disclosure [25].

-The CNSC, as an agent of the Crown, is responsible for fulfilling Canada's legal duty to consult and, where appropriate, accommodate Indigenous peoples, when the CNSC's decisions may have adverse effects on potential or established Indigenous and/or treaty rights.
+As an agent of the Crown, the CNSC is responsible for fulfilling Canada's legal duty to consult and, where appropriate, accommodate Indigenous peoples when CNSC decisions may have adverse effects on potential or established Indigenous and/or treaty rights.

-To meet the CNSC's obligations for consultation, the CNSC may use the information collected and measures proposed by licensees to avoid, mitigate or offset adverse effects.
-REGDOC-3.2.2, Indigenous Engagement [13] outlines requirements and guidance for applicants whose proposed projects may raise the Crown's duty to consult and accommodate.
+In fulfilling its consultation obligations, the CNSC may use the information collected and measures proposed by licensees to avoid, mitigate or offset adverse effects.
+REGDOC-3.2.2, Indigenous Engagement [26] outlines requirements and guidance for applicants whose proposed projects may raise the Crown's duty to consult and accommodate.
+In addition, sections 3.2 and 5 of REGDOC-1.2.1, Guidance on Deep Geological Repository Site Characterization [3], identify considerations related to Indigenous knowledge and land use.